ssb22/web-imap-etc/README.md

 From http://ssb22.user.srcf.net/setup/imapfix.html (also mirrored at http://ssb22.gitlab.io/setup/imapfix.html just in case)

 ImapFix is a filter/fixer for IMAP mailboxes.
-Requires Python 2 (*not* compatible with Python 3).
+It requires Python 2 and is *not* compatible with Python 3.

 You can leave it running on a server somewhere and connect to your IMAP account from different machines/devices.
-Processed messages are moved from the inbox to a folder called in unless otherwise directed by your filters.
+Processed messages are moved from the inbox to a folder called `in` unless otherwise directed by your filters.

 Selected features: (see program for a full list)